 A home equity line of credit (HELOC) is something many people use when they need to make home repairs or renovations.
 Considering the fact that the average kitchen remodel costs almost $20,500 and the average roof replacement $6,800, it’s no wonder.
 The problem creeps in when people spend the money for not-so-wise purchases, Still, a HELOC allows a good amount of flexibility in both borrowing the money and paying it back.
-So here’s what you need to consider when thinking about a HELOC in Long Island.
+So here’s what you need to consider when thinking about a HELOC in Babylon and Surrounding Areas.

 In broad strokes, a HELOC is a second mortgage that gives the borrower access to a pool (sometimes fairly large) of cash (line of credit).
 Typically, the cap is 85% of your home’s value minus the remaining mortgage balance.
 Most people get a HELOC to make renovations or repairs that will increase their home’s value, and others use it to make a needed major purchase like a new car or a child’s college education.